 :: costing him a contract with Creative Artists Agency (CAA), which represents David Beckham and Cristiano Ronaldo, because of Mr Ridge's unreasonable conduct.

-:: failing to keep him fully informed on court action taken by Oakley against him which has cost him 1.5m dollars in legal fees.
+:: failing to keep him fully informed on court action taken by Oakley against him which has cost him 1.5 million dollars (1.1 million euro) in legal fees.

 :: he maintains Horizon should have been charging 0% for on-course earnings and 5-7% off-course.